Skip to content

 Overview

 Pancragen is a synthetic tetrapeptide belonging to the class of Khavinson bioregulators, specifically designed to target and support pancreatic tissue.
 This peptide functions by interacting directly with cellular DNA to promote the regeneration of pancreatic cells and improve the synthesis of digestive enzymes and insulin.
-Developed by Russian scientists, this synthetic compound mirrors naturally occurring peptides found in the pancreas.
-Research indicates that the Pancragen peptide may play a vital role in managing metabolic disorders, supporting glucose regulation, and enhancing overall digestive health.
-Understanding Pancragen benefits is crucial for advancing potential therapies for age-related pancreatic decline and metabolic syndrome.
+Understanding Pancragen benefits is crucial for advancing potential therapies for age-related pancreatic decline, glucose dysregulation, and metabolic syndrome.

 Potential Benefits